Arden Street Oval: Outer Shed

 At the eastern goals, and along the Macaulay Street boundary, stood small shelters for the spectators.
 These shelters were demolished in the aftermath of the 1985 Bradford City stadium fire in England, when the Metropolitan Fire Brigade declared them a fire hazard.

 The Gasometer

 One of the iconic features of VFL football at Arden Street was the gigantic gasometer that towered over the ground.
 The giant gas works structure was located along Macaulay Road and became synonymous with North Melbourne in the football world.

-The gasometer was so well known that Mick Nolan was affectionately labelled the "Galloping Gasometer" by footy fans due to his large size and resemblance to the structure.
+The gasometer was so well known that Mick Nolan was affectionately labelled the "Galloping Gasometer" by footy fans due to his large size and apparent resemblance to the structure.